henrik/octopress/source/_posts/2013-02-28-beyond-active-record-merge.markdown

 end
 ```

-Now all `Event` needs to know is that its record has an id and a class; fairly stable assumptions.
+Now all `Event` needs to know is that its record has a table name, a primary key and a class name, as any Active Record model will.
+These are fairly stable assumptions.